codyngpriest/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 10. Manage my process
 Write Bash (init) script 101-manage_my_process that manages manage_my_process. (both files need to be pushed to git)

+11. Zombie
+This is a C program that creates 5 zombie processes.